F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 Some users have evidently been found: unclestinky and admin.

 All the exploits given by WPScan seem to be authenticated which is not yet possible so we will look for a way to gain user access.

 I will try bruteforcing since WPScan has an option for bruting passwords.
 This is the command:

 <pre>wpscan --url http://derpnstink.local/weblog/ --passwords /usr/share/wordlists/rockyou.txt --username { user } </pre>

-I have used the --passwords option to indicate a brute forcing session.
+I have used the --passwords option to indicate a brute-forcing session.
 I have given a path to a passwords list and will provide a username after the --username parameter.
 I first tried unclestinky then admin.

-After some time there was no results.
+After some time there were no results.
 I tried the default admin credentials which gave a successful login.
-For some reason the rockyou.txt file didn't contain "admin".
+For some reason, the rockyou.txt file didn’t contain “admin”.

 ### User